nargesghv/RealTime-CNN-Classification/README.md

-# 🚀 Real-Time CNN Classification with Kafka & TensorFlow
+# 🚀 Real-Time CNN Classification with Kafka, TensorFlow & FastAPI

-Built a deep learning pipeline for real-time multi-class image classification, integrating TensorFlow CNNs with Kafka streaming and training on Hugging Face open datasets.
+This project builds a real-time multi-class image classification pipeline using:

+- **TensorFlow CNN** trained on **Hugging Face Food-101** dataset
+- **Apache Kafka** for real-time streaming from a live webcam
+- **FastAPI** for serving the model as a REST API
+- **Docker** for clean, portable deployment

 ---

 ## 🧾 About the Project

-**Goal**: Build an end-to-end deep learning system that can classify images in real-time as they stream through Kafka.
+**Goal:**
+Train a CNN model on a high-quality image dataset (Food-101), then deploy it for real-time image classification using a live camera stream via Kafka.

+**Pipeline Overview:**
+[Webcam] → [Kafka Producer] → [Kafka Topic] → [Kafka Consumer] → [CNN Model] → [Prediction Output]

-- Live image feed (e.g., webcam) → Kafka → CNN → FastAPI → Response
+- Live image feed from webcam is streamed through Kafka.
-- CNN trained on Hugging Face **Food-101** dataset
-- Real-time predictions via REST API
+- Pre-trained TensorFlow model classifies the incoming images.
+- Predictions are returned via terminal or FastAPI endpoint.

 ---